 In August, Netflix launched its latest original series: BoJack Horseman.
-While the ridiculousness of the animated show’s premise might be enough to satisfy viewers looking for a quick, satirical and sarcastic laugh, there’s actually quite a bit more going on beneath its rather silly plotline.
-The title character, an anthropomorphic horse, is dealing with life almost two decades after his role on a popular family sitcom, Horsin’ Around.
+While the ridiculousness of the animated show’s premise might be enough to satisfy viewers looking for a quick, satirical and sarcastic laugh, there’s quite a bit more going on beneath its rather silly plotline.
+The title character, an anthropomorphic horse, deals with life almost two decades after his role in a popular family sitcom, Horsin’ Around.
 The early ’90s star now spends most of his waking moments altering his mind and fueling his protruding “beer belly”, longing to be under the spotlight and adored by the public once again.

 Earlier in the same episode, BoJack’s longtime rival Mr. Peanutbutter tells Diane, “The key to being happy isn’t the search for meaning.
 It’s to just keep yourself busy with unimportant nonsense, and eventually, you’ll be dead.”
 As bleak and awkwardly self-critical as this may sound, perhaps Mr. Peanutbutter is on to something.
 Yes, we are all going to die, and that reminder can very powerfully help keep our lives in perspective as they continue to progress.
 But we shouldn’t occupy ourselves with mere trivialities and unimportant nonsense.
 We should busy ourselves with whatever makes a meaningful existence possible during that time we have.
 Sure, the search itself can be meaningful and for many, it is, but it certainly shouldn’t take precedence over what might already be in front of us, waiting to be recognized.

-Many of us get so caught up in our day-to-day routines and responsibilities, spending our mornings, afternoons, and evenings in a daze similar to BoJack’s opening credit sequence, that we easily forget about the living we’re actually working for each day in the first place.
+Many of us get so caught up in our day-to-day routines and responsibilities, spending our mornings, afternoons, and evenings in a daze similar to BoJack’s opening credit sequence, that we easily forget about the living we’re working for each day in the first place.
 BoJack’s workaholic agent/occasional lover, Princess Carolyn, can surely relate.
-In the seventh episode (“Say Anything”), after a merger with another agency, she comes to the realization that her career doesn’t need to be the dictator of her wellbeing.
-She chooses “happiness” instead of dealing with work-related nuances and rivalries, coming to the conclusion that she isn’t her career.
+In the seventh episode (“Say Anything”), after a merger with another agency, she comes to the realization that her career doesn’t need to be the dictator of her well-being.
+She chooses “happiness” instead of dealing with work-related nuances and rivalries, concluding that she isn’t her career.
 Of course, her decision is quickly reversed, but clearly in an effort to reveal the apparent shortcomings and “robotic”, cold-hearted nature of ruthlessly getting ahead.

-Princess Carolyn’s loneliness and search to find meaning often parallel and complement BoJack’s own search.
-Getting caught up in selfish goals and the illusory reward of coming out on top, no matter what the cost, isn’t the typical formula for achieving any sort of real happiness in this world.
+Princess Carolyn’s loneliness and search to find meaning often parallel and complement BoJack’s search.
+Getting caught up in selfish goals and the illusory reward of coming out on top, no matter the cost, isn’t the typical formula for achieving real happiness in this world.
 This is evinced repeatedly for BoJack throughout the series.
-And thinking it’s what matters most, can just as easily keep us lonely and stuck in the cycle of always searching for more, never satisfied with what we already have or able to appreciate what we’ve already worked so hard to achieve.
-The next thing you know, it’s 18 years later and almost half your life has passed you by during incessant, narcissistic late-night binges of your old sitcom.
+And thinking it’s what matters most can just as easily keep us lonely and stuck in the cycle of always searching for more, never satisfied with what we already have or are able to appreciate what we’ve already worked so hard to achieve.
+The next thing you know, it’s 18 years later, and almost half your life has passed you by during incessant, narcissistic late-night binges of your old sitcom.

-We all have crummy days from time to time, and we all have days that remind us of how great and wonderful life is.
-What we often fail to realize is that this whole charade really just comes down to a matter of degree, and that even the worst days can be appreciated in their own way.
+We all have crummy days from time to time, and we all have days that remind us of how wonderful life is.
+What we often fail to realize is that this whole charade just comes down to a matter of degree and that even the worst days can be appreciated in their own way.
 Diane confesses in the tenth episode (“One Trick Pony”) that her wedding was the happiest day of her life, but “what does that say about all the days I have left?”
-The scene, left somewhat unresolved, doesn’t need to be taken as an indication that some days are and will be inherently better or worse than others; it’s a call to consider the ways in which we can take that charge she emphasized at the beginning of the season and embrace it.
-We’re all searching for meaning in our own ways.
-BoJack Horseman’s humorous and fictional depiction of these existential woes, might just make that search more apparent and serve as the reminder some of us need to make the most out of our own lives and the situations we’re dealt, instead of living in a distant past or uncertain future.
+The scene, left somewhat unresolved, doesn’t need to be taken as an indication that some days are and will be inherently better or worse than others; it’s a call to consider how we can take that charge she emphasized at the beginning of the season and embrace it.
+We’re all searching for meaning in our ways.
+BoJack Horseman’s humorous and fictional depiction of these existential woes might make that search more apparent and serve as the reminder that some of us need to make the most out of our own lives and the situations we’re dealing with instead of living in a distant past or uncertain future.

-Although BoJack’s search is probably far from over, he at least leaves viewers with the impression that he’s now ready to forget the “unimportant nonsense” and seriously take a look around.
+Although BoJack’s search is probably far from over, he at least leaves viewers with the impression that he’s now ready to forget the “unimportant nonsense” and seriously look around.
 In one of the final sequences of the season, BoJack is seen slumped alone on his couch, watching yet another old episode of Horsin’ Around.
 His children on the show are shown apologizing for forgetting to buy him a birthday present.
 BoJack’s character doesn’t care.
 “I got everything I need right here,” he tells them.
-Perhaps that is the message viewers should be taking away from the show as well.
+Perhaps that is the message viewers should be taking away from the show.